Table of Contents

 You can run the pump and filter daily to keep an above ground pool in tip-top shape.
 If you follow this tip you’ll be swimming in sparkling clean water in no time.

 First, you’ll want to empty the basket on your pool’s pump.
-Debris that gets caught in the impeller can clog it.
-This may cause your pump to break down.
+Debris that gets caught in the impeller can clog it which could cause your pump to break.

 Second, you’ll need to check your chemical balance.
 Proper levels will help prevent algae from growing.
 It’s also good for the environment.
 In the case of chlorine, it should be between 2.0 and 4.0 ppm.